-As Employment lawyers we often see horrors in terms of selecting someone returning from maternity leave in order to keep the person who was covering their maternity leave, selecting someone with a disability because the adjustments needed are considered too much hassle, and also skewing procedures to retain someone who is a “good bloke”/drinking buddy/rugby fan.
+As employment lawyers we often see horrors in terms of selecting someone returning from maternity leave in order to keep the person who was covering their maternity leave, selecting someone with a disability because the adjustments needed are considered too much hassle, and also skewing procedures to retain someone who is a ‘good bloke’/drinking buddy/rugby fan.

-You will need to disclose any current vacancies that exist as well as ones that are likely to exist in the near future.
-Remember that employees on maternity leave have preference in these vacancies.
 In cases where you have more employees than vacancies, or where new roles are created, you can carry out a selection process for the best candidate.

-Steps for best practice include:
+Steps for ensuring a fair process include:

 - Pooling the employees and carrying out a scoring process;

 - Inviting employees who are selected for redundancy on the basis of the scoring exercise to a meeting;

 - Allowing them to bring a companion who is either a trade union representative or work colleague to said meeting;

 - Offering the employee sufficient information and an opportunity to provide you with their views as to how to avoid redundancy;